 We will look at calf strength and ankle flexibility and probably give the tendon a poke and prod.
 While this helps to show us where the issue is it does not tell us

 We know that activity is good for tendons.
 They love it!
 But in the early stages gentle massage, rest, ultrasound (big placebo but can be therapeutic), taping, R.I.C.E and Anti-inflammatories (NSAIDS) can all help.
 But none of these will sort your tendon out.

 Once we have confirmed diagnosis we will set about prescribing a bespoke plan of action to get you back to your normal functional level.

-Isometric exercises are thought to be helpful.
-This is basically contracting the calf muscle, like a heel raise and holding the position for 30-60 seconds.
-This directly affects the central nervous system, reduces sensitivity and therefore pain.
-It needs to be done properly and requires appropriate diagnosis by one of our physiotherapists.
+Isometric exercises are thought to be helpful by contracting the calf muscle, like a heel raise and holding the position for 30-60 seconds.

 Massage and Ultrasound can be helpful but we know tendons need LOAD to rebuild themselves so unfortunately while we can’t rub it better, direct therapy can help in the short term.